Beaconsfield Mine collapse: Rescue effort

 On 30 April a remote-controlled earth mover began clearing the rock underground.
-On the morning of 27 April at 7:22 a.m., the corpse of one of the miners was found in the shaft.
+On the morning of 27 April at 7:22 a.m., the corpse of one of the miners was found in the pile of rock.
 At around 8 p.m., the body was retrieved and was identified as Larry Paul Knight, 44, of Launceston.
 He was the driver of the telehandler.

 Rescue workers did not proceed further through the rubble past the back end of the telehandler because it was unsafe, instead choosing to blast a new tunnel across from the main decline to the side tunnel, aiming to come out in front of the telehandler.
 On 29 April they began blasting a new tunnel, detonating at least six large explosive charges to form the tunnel.
 The blasts dislodged rock inside the cage of the telehandler, which Webb and Russell attempted to clear, although as the blasts came closer, rock was dislodged faster than they could clear it.
 Russell recorded the date and time of each blast on his clothing, so that if they died as a result of the blasting, the rescuers would know that they had been alive prior to a particular blast.
 Both Webb and Russell also wrote letters to their families on their clothing.
 The two men sang "The Gambler" by Kenny Rogers (the only song they both knew) in order to keep up their spirits, as they waited for successive blasts to occur in the tunnel.
 At about 5.45 pm on 30 April two rescuers, Pat Ball (the underground manager) and Steve Saltmarsh (the mine foreman) entered the 925 level to the rockfall and yelled out.
-Webb and Russell began yelling "We're in here!" and this was how the rescuers found out they were alive.
+Webb and Russell began yelling, "We're in here!", and this was how the rescuers found out they were alive.

-Later one rescuer found a direct route to the trapped miners, across the rubble in the side tunnel, and was able to get close enough to the basket of the telehandler to shake Russell's hand.
+Later, one rescuer found a direct route to the trapped miners, across the rubble in the side tunnel, and was able to get close enough to the basket of the telehandler to shake Russell's hand.
 This was where a remote-controlled loader had got to the back of the teleloader, but this route was deemed unsafe for rescuing them.
 Webb and Russell themselves did not want the rescuers to attempt to reach them through the rubble, because to do so would require them to cut through the wire on the side of the cage, which was under considerable pressure from the rock above.
 The two men were afraid that cutting the cage would cause it to collapse.